Hilabaan Island

+The island has two housing project that was being donated by Non Government Organization.
+The RCMD Yolanda Village and the Ruby Village which consist of around 80 houses for residents being affected by the said calamity.
+As the tourism grow in the island there are lot of Beach resort being opened.
+The famous was the Amber resort, Pacific View resort, and Sabas Calatay resort, which all are located in Sapao area the back of the island facing the magnanimous Pacific Ocean.

 Public services

-Hiliabaan has two schools: Hilabaan National High School and Hilabaan Elementary School.
+Hiliabaan has 4 schools: Hilabaan National High School headed by Dr. Florida D. Robin, Hilabaan Elementary School headed by Sir Bonifacio Rivera, Botnga Elementary School Headed by Mam Luzmarie Pomarejos, and Caybane Primary School Headed by Sir Rolando A. Diolola.
 It has facilities for Health through its Barangay Health Center located near the Nuestra Senyora Del Carmen Church, the patron saint of the Barrio.
-Its National High School was a consistent performer at DepEd yearly National Achievement.
+Its National High School was a consistent performer at DepEd yearly National Achievement Test.

 Hilabaan Island can be reached thru pump boat or big Bangka as its mode of transportation.